Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Method

+where $R$ is the set of chosen options in the response, $A(q)$ is the set of ground-truth answers, and $\vert \cdot \vert$ denotes the number of elements in the set.
+Crucially, the subset condition $R \subseteq A(q)$ explicitly handles "mixed" outputs: if $R$ contains any incorrect choices, it is no longer a subset of $A(q)$, resulting in a reward of 0.
+This design grants partial credit only when the response is fully contained within the correct answers, providing a more fine-grained measure of model accuracy.
 The rationale behind this design is that the reward function should measure the gap between the response and the correct answer as accurately as possible.
-When humans solve a multiple-choice question, a score of 0 should be given if the response is incorrect.
+When humans solve a multi-answer question, a score of 0 should be given if the response is incorrect.
 However, if the response is part of the correct answer, partial credit should be awarded, with a score between 0 and 1.
 A full reward, such as 1, is given only when the response is completely correct.
-We term GRPO with DPA reward as DPA-GRPO.\\ To further enhance the model's sophisticated reasoning abilities beyond the initial supervised fine-tuning, we introduce an advanced reinforcement learning strategy termed Hard Cases Mining in Group Relative Policy Optimization (HCM-GRPO).
+We term GRPO with DPA reward as DPA-GRPO.
+To further enhance the model's sophisticated reasoning abilities beyond the initial supervised fine-tuning, we introduce an advanced reinforcement learning strategy termed Hard Cases Mining in Group Relative Policy Optimization (HCM-GRPO).
 As illustrated in Figure~\ref{model_training} Stage2, this method is designed to compel the model to learn from its mistakes by focusing on challenging examples.
-The process begins with a hard case identification step, where we leverage the SFT model from Stage1 to evaluate the entire training set against the human-annotated, fully-supervised multiple-choice answers.
+The process begins with a hard case identification step, where we leverage the SFT model from Stage1 to evaluate the entire training set against the human-annotated, fully-supervised multi-answer labels.
 Samples answered correctly are classified as easy cases, while those answered incorrectly are designated as hard cases.
 This curated set of hard cases is then integrated into a specialized RL training schedule using the DPA-GRPO algorithm.
 For the first 3 epochs, the model undergoes general training on the complete dataset to establish a robust baseline.
-Subsequently, in the final 2 epochs, we implement the hard cases mining strategy by augmenting the training data, re-introducing the identified hard cases alongside the full dataset.
-This oversampling of challenging examples compels the model to dedicate more learning capacity to its weaknesses, thereby refining its reasoning pathways and leading to a more capable final model.
+Subsequently, in the final 2 epochs, we implement the hard cases mining strategy by augmenting the training data and re-introducing the identified hard cases alongside the full dataset.
+This oversampling of challenging examples compels the model to dedicate more learning capacity to its weaknesses, thereby refining its reasoning pathways and leading to a more capable final model.\\ From an RL perspective, the image screening task can be formulated as a contextual set prediction problem, where the policy $\pi_\theta(\cdot|q)$ predicts an answer set $R$ for a query $q$, and the ground-truth is a set of acceptable answers $A(q)$.
+To provide denser yet well-calibrated learning signals, DPA introduces a normalized partial-credit reward: